-No ifs, ands, or buts about it: if you’re sick of staring at that decaying iPhone 8, MacBook, or iPad taking up valuable real estate in your home, it’s time to trade in and trade up.
+No ifs, ands, or buts about it: if you’re sick of staring at that older iPhone 8, MacBook, or iPad taking up valuable real estate in your home, it’s time to trade in and trade up.
 But, where do you even begin?

 With so many options to choose from, wading through all the possibilities out there can be a daunting task.
-Aside from Apple Trade In, carrier trade-in programs like those offered by Verizon and T-Mobile, or other well-known options such as Best Buy Trade-In or the ubiquitous ecoATM, one of the first buyback sites people will encounter online is Gazelle.
+Aside from Apple Trade In, carrier trade-in programs like those offered by Verizon and T-Mobile, or other well-known options such as Best Buy Trade-In or the ubiquitous ecoATM, one of the first buyback sites people will run across online is Gazelle.

 How Does Trading in With Gazelle Work?